 - Can Seem Tacky—Sometimes guests can find the idea of a potluck event to be cheap and tacky.
 Avoid this by asking guests to make their best meal in their fanciest looking dish.

-If you have decided that the potluck route may not be the best option for your event, consider finding a budget friendly catering package.
+If you have decided that the potluck route may not be the best option for your event, consider finding a budget friendly catering package for ultimate catered events.

 - Everything is Done for You—By choosing a catering package that fits your budget and needs, you are also choosing to sit back and relax as the food is prepared and delivered for you.